backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

 df2.columns = new_cols
 ```
 ## Visualizing Post-Recession Growth
-To make a figure more interpretable than a graph with 88 HPI curves, we can plot summary statistics instead!
-I created the figure below using the graphical plotting library in Matplotlib.
+To make a figure that's more informative than the previous one, I'll utilize the summary statistics.
+I created the figure below using Matplotlib's graphical plotting library!

 <p align="center">
   <img src="/images/HPI_imgs/HPI_Matplotlib_plot.png">
 </p>

-Although this is not definitively correct, I find it useful to think of this as an overhead view of a 3-Dimensional Density Plot, where time is the additional variable.
+Although this is not definitively correct, I find that it's useful to view this as an overhead 3-dimensional density plot, with time being the third variable.
-This isn't too far-fetched either.
-I say this because the HPI data is normally distributed at each point along the x-axis.
-Implying that, by the Empirical Rule, the opacity of the shaded regions accurately depict the density of datapoints in each interval.
+This isn't too far-fetched either since the data is normally distributed at each point on the x-axis.
+Using the Empirical Rule, each shaded regions degree of opacity accurately depicts the density.

-Also included are the individual data points of the two counties at either end of the distribution.
-Davidson County (Nashville) had the highest overall increase of 93%, nearly doubling its HPI; the lowest in the state was Weakley County, only increasing 9%.
+Also included is the individual monthly data for the counties at opposing ends of the distribution.
+Davidson County, or Nashville, nearly doubled in HPI (93% growth), while Weakley County's HPI only increased by 9%.

 ## Building An Interactive Choropleth Map
-To show individual county data **and** the housing market as a whole in a single figure, I utilized the extremely powerful data analysis toolset found in the Plotly Express library.
-Specifically, an interactive thematic geo-map of Tennessee partioned by its counties.
+To show both county specific data, **and** the entire Tennessee housing market, I'll utilize the powerful data analysis toolset found in the Plotly Express library.
+Specifically, I'll build an interactive thematic geo-map of Tennessee and its' counties.

-To define the geographical boundaries of the map, I used county specific codes from the Federal Information Processing Standards (FIPS) and a json file containing the corresponding latitude and longitude strings, which can be found [here](https://raw.githubusercontent.com/plotly/datasets/master/geojson-counties-fips.json).
+To define the geographical boundaries of the map, I used county specific codes from the Federal Information Processing Standards, called FIPS codes, and a json file that contains the correct latitude and longitude coordinates(which can be found [here](https://raw.githubusercontent.com/plotly/datasets/master/geojson-counties-fips.json)).
 Plotly likes "tidy" data with as few columns as possible.
-Having 88 columns, this took quite a bit of restructuring.
-I did this for both dataframes to include both the percent change and the HPI of each county in the figure.
+Having 88 columns, this took quite a bit of restructuring, which I did for both dataframes, old and new, in order to have the percent change data **and** the HPI data in the figure.

-The major downside to a choropleth map is that it can be very computationally expensive.
-Since this is an interactive map, it has to reiterate through the data each frame, increasingly introducing more latency.
+The major downside to a choropleth map is that it can be very computationally demanding.
+Since this is an interactive map, it has to reiterate through the data constantly, introducing more latency with each update.

-To mitigate complexity of the figure, I reduced the number of observation dates we pass to it.
+To mitigate the complexity of the figure, I'll simply reduce the amount of data that's used in it.

 ```python